bmc/cheat-sheets/pbx.md

 If inbound calls aren't working, be sure to set the provider route for the DID(s) appropriately, via the DIDs page on the Vitelity customer portal.

+# Troubleshooting

+## Can't access voicemail

+### Password not accepted

+You enter the password on the phone handset, but it isn't accepted.
+Common
+problem: The phone isn't a SIP phone, and you're using an adapter, but the adapter's DTMF method isn't set to "SIP INFO" for that extension.
+Set the DTMF method to "SIP INFO" and try aagain.

 # References

 * <http://nerdvittles.com/?p=755>